 February is American Heart Month.
 As the month winds down, cardiologists hope that by raising awareness of heart disease, risk factors and prevention methods, the public can head into the year ahead armed with new heart health knowledge.

-“I’m really happy that we’re taking the month of February to focus on heart disease,” said Dr. Merrick Donenberg, an OSF HealthCare Cardiovascular Institute Cardiologist practicing in Ottawa, Illinois.
-“My goal is to reach as many people so that they never have to see me in person.
+“I’m really happy that we’re taking the month of February to focus on heart disease,” said Merrick Donenberg, M.D., an OSF HealthCare Cardiovascular Institute Cardiologist.
+“My goal is to reach as many people as possible, so they never have to see me in person.
 I would love to be put out of a job because people are eating well, staying active and overall just being more healthful.”

-"Estimates of 70 to 80 percent of all cardiovascular disease is preventable with good habits, dietary habits, lifestyle habits ahead of time,” explained Dr. Donenberg.
+"Estimates of 70 to 80 percent of all cardiovascular disease is preventable with good habits: dietary habits, lifestyle habits,” he explained.
 “So we love to bring awareness to cardiovascular disease at a time when people are not having any issues at all, and so hopefully we can reach those folks, get them healthier, so they never need to see me."

 Dr. Donenberg adds it is never too early to start these healthy habits.
-Although children and teens usually don't show the symptoms of heart disease, the buildup of plaque can start in childhood and can have a serious impact on their adult life.
+Although children and teens usually don't show the symptoms of heart disease, the buildup of plaque can start in childhood and can have a serious impact on a person's adult life.

 Fortunately, parents can make a difference in their kids’ behavior by encouraging healthy eating and regular activity.
 Parents should also make a point to discourage smoking.
 Developing these habits early could set kids up for a lifetime of heart healthy habits.

-“Convincing people early on that there’s an issue is very difficult, but I think it’s something that myself and really all physicians, not just cardiologists, it’s really our mission to try and get people to understand what’s going on, because it’s far better to treat these conditions early on in their disease course than later on down the road when there’s really somewhat limited options to what we can do,” said Dr. Donenberg.
+“Convincing people early on that there’s an issue is very difficult, but I think for all physicians, not just cardiologists, it’s really our mission to try and get people to understand what’s going on, because it’s far better to treat these conditions early on in their disease course than later on down the road when there are limited options to what we can do,” said Dr. Donenberg.

 To lower your risk for heart disease, Dr. Donedberg suggests: